Disparate Impact on Group Accuracy of Linearization for Private Inference: Empirical Results on the Fairness Analysis

 In this analysis two popular architectures are considered: ResNet18 and ResNet34 \cite{He2015DeepRL}.
 These architectures are the main ones used in the linearization frameworks of \cite{JhaGGR2021ICML,ChoJRGH2022ICML}.

-\textbf{Linearization methods.} The paper considers two ReLU linearization techniques, representing the current state of the art: \glsreset{snl}\gls*{snl} \cite{ChoJRGH2022ICML} and \glsreset{dr}\gls*{dr} \cite{JhaGGR2021ICML}\footnote{We also attempted to incorporate results from SENet \cite{KunduLZLB2023ICLR}, but faced challenges.
-Although a validation code for the published models is available, a public implementation of the linearization algorithm is missing.
-Despite our efforts, we could not obtain the code or reproduce the results.
-Given that SENet aims to preserve global accuracy, we suspect it may encounter fairness issues similar to other frameworks considered.}.
+\textbf{Linearization Methods.} The paper considers two ReLU linearization techniques, representing the current state of the art: \glsreset{snl}\gls*{snl} \cite{ChoJRGH2022ICML} and \glsreset{dr}\gls*{dr} \cite{JhaGGR2021ICML}.
 Both methods aim to linearize \gls*{relu}s in neural networks, but their approaches differ: \gls*{snl} selectively linearizes specific \gls*{relu}s, whereas \gls*{dr} provides for a much coarser linearization strategy.
 In particular, \gls*{dr} does not allow to control the ``distribution'' of the \gls*{relu} functions across the architecture, but only to linearize blocks of contiguous nodes.
 This fundamental difference is expected to result in distinct patterns of disparity observed with each method.
 As a matter of fact, \gls*{dr} is not inherently data-driven, and its performance is not only affected by the number of residual \gls*{relu} functions, but also by the block that the practitioner decides to linearize.
-In turn, this results in different linearized model configurations as reported in \cref{fig:dr_glob_acc_utk}.
+In turn, this results in different linearized model configurations as reported in \cref{fig:dr_glob_acc_utk}\footnote{We also attempted to incorporate results from SENet \cite{KunduLZLB2023ICLR}, but faced challenges.
+Although a validation code for the published models is available, a public implementation of the linearization algorithm is missing.
+Despite our efforts, we could not obtain the code or reproduce the results.
+Given that SENet aims to preserve global accuracy, we suspect it may encounter fairness issues similar to other frameworks considered.}.

 In the following, the term \lq\lq \gls*{relu} budget" is used to refer to the number of \gls*{relu}s retained in a \gls*{relu}-linearized model across both methods.
 However, note that specifying a desired ReLU budget is feasible only with \gls*{snl}.
 In contrast, with \gls*{dr}, the number of retained ReLUs depends on the specific layers linearized.
 Additionally, while \gls*{relu} linearization may lead to a loss in utility, notice that the models and \gls*{relu} budgets used for the analysis yield a minor decrease in global test accuracies (as shown in Figure \ref{fig:GlobalTestAccs_UTKFace_age_SNL_RN34}) indicating that these configurations represent practical, deployable ReLU-linearized models.